vsuorant/sshpyk/README.rst

 If you are running into issues, try first to restart your system 😉.

+Make sure you can ``ssh sshpyk_remote_server`` into your remote host without password prompts, before attempting to launch the ``sshpyk`` kernel.

-To debug problems during kernel launch/shutdown/restart/etc, you can run a command similar to the following to see verbose logs:
+To debug problems during kernel launch/shutdown/restart/etc., you can run a command similar to the following to see verbose logs:

 .. code-block:: bash